2000-09 M. Soccer All-Era team

 Brad Byrns went 10-7-2 with a 1.18 goals against average over 1751:16.
 He had 63 saves for a .733 save percentage and had all six shutouts.
 For his efforts, he was named to the all-Pac-10 team as an honorable-mention selection.

 In 2009, SDSU posted three shutouts, including back-to-back clean sheets against NCAA tournament foe Princeton (W, 1-0) and Washington (T, 0-0) on Sept.
 27 and Oct.
 2, respectively.
-The team's other shutout came in a 2-0 win over No. 11 California Oct.
-25 in Berkeley.
+The team's other blanking came in a 2-0 win on the road at No. 11 California.

 Byrns (6-6-4) started 16 of the team's 18 games, registering a team-high 71 saves and 76.3 save percentage, while recording all three of San Diego State's shutouts.
 R.J.
 Smith (0-0-2) played brilliantly in his two starts, posting a team-low 1.23 goals against average over 220 minutes.